 Inbound calls are one of the highest-intent touchpoints a business has.
 Someone picked up their phone, found your number, and dialled.
 That action represents a specific moment of motivation, and what happens in the next 60 seconds often determines whether it becomes a booked meeting, a qualified lead, or a missed opportunity.
+OnceHub provides the only scheduling-native solution designed to capture this intent and convert it into a confirmed appointment before the caller hangs up.

 According to Invoca's 2025 benchmark analysis of over 60 million phone conversations, more than one-third of phone leads were converted during the call itself, highlighting how quickly inbound conversations can turn into revenue opportunities.
 Separately, Salesforce research found that 88% of customers say the experience a company provides is as important as its product or service — and for many businesses, that experience begins with how a phone call is answered.